firasmidani/firasmidani.github.io/_posts/2017-02-20-ultrametricity_and_additivity.md

 ---
 layout: post
-title: "Ultrametricity and additivity criteria for phylogenetic trees.
-Why do they matter?"
+title: "Ultrametricity and additivity criteria for phylogenetic trees: Why do they matter?"
 date: 2017-07-20
 use_math: true
 ---